 - This level of trade is already active at the time you apply for E-1 status; existing trade includes binding contracts which call for the immediate exchange of goods or services.

 - You perform executive or managerial duties or possess special skills that make your services essential to your employer’s business; and you promise to depart the U.S. when this status changes.

-ACS Law Offices assistance in receiving E-1 business visas
+Attorneys assistance in receiving E-1 business visas

 Are you interested in receiving an E1 visa?